Innenkante/GrindScript/README.md

 2. Create a New `Project` as a `Class Library (.NET Framework)`.
 (To find this option more quickly, you can use the search bar or filter under C# and Windows.)
    - Naming convention: `SoG.<MOD_NAME>`.
 3. Add any necessary references.
-   - You'll need a reference to `SoG.GrindScript`.
+   - You'll need a reference to `SoG.GrindScript` and the `Secrets Of Grindea` executable.
    - You'll likely need references to `Microsoft.Xna.Framework` and `Microsoft.Xna.Framework.Graphics`.
 4. Apply your changes to the project and then `build` it.
    - Removing the `There was a mismatch between the processor architecture...` warning (harmless).
 (UNRESOLVED)